agrc/recreate/README.md

   - `yarn run test-debug` (Runs tests with option to debug using `chrome://inspect/` (requires node v8.x to use breakpoints))
   - `yarn run build` (Builds the app for production to the `build` folder)

-You can go to [docs/create-react-app.md](docs/create-react-app.md) more documentation.
+You can go to [docs/create-react-app.md](docs/create-react-app.md) for more documentation.